memoryMechanics is an interactive sound installation that explores how we as humans embody memories.

 The installation is based on an archive of memories that are collected from different people, by guiding them through sensory experiences and into physical poses that trigger embodied memories.
 Their recorded memories are then stored in the installation for retrieval through imitating their initial poses.

 Artificial intelligence is used to record and retrieve memories from the archive.
 Through the installation, a synergy between human memory and computer memory appears.
-Through artificial intelligence, a mediated physical space appears, in which the audience can walk around, position themselves in poses and hear the intimate stories of previous participants.
+Artificial intelligence creates a mediated physical space in which the audience can walk around, position themselves in poses and hear the intimate stories of previous participants.

 2021, August: CLICK AI days at the Culture Yard, Helsingør